HarvardMapCollection/tutorials/qgis/join/index.md

 To perform a join, you must have a column in each dataset which contains the same values.

-For instance, when we joined the COVID spreadsheet to the Massachusetts municipalities shapefile, we joined on the common column of `town name`.
+For instance, when we joined the COVID spreadsheet to the Massachusetts municipalities shapefile, we used a column common to both datasets: `town name`.

 ### Sandtrap!